 “As builders of real estate in the downtowns and neighbourhoods of almost every Canadian city, and, later, key tenants in suburban malls and big-box developments, Odeon, Famous Players, and hundreds of smaller independent entrepreneurs helped to shape the modern culture of Canadian cities and the viewing practices of Canadian audiences.”

-The dazzling displays of those businesses enterprises are apparent in the many photographs of Peterborough’s one-time (but now long-lost) “Entertainment District.”
+The dazzling displays of those businesses enterprises are apparent in the many photographs of Peterborough’s one-time (but now long-lost) “Entertainment District” (which you can see on the top of the home page and other pages of this website).
 But even after the corporations moved in, for decades local businesspeople made at least four attempts to establish independent repertory theatres.
 While those efforts failed to meet with lasting success, they and many other possibilities that offered alternative ways of seeing movies – festivals and film series and Peterborough Museum (Muse) screenings – have continued to thrive.
 Hollywood has never been enough.

 From the very beginning – the screening of the Cinématographe in January 1897 – the local press covered the attractions, but quite spottily, and mainly as a new technological marvel.
 From 1907, as theatres began to be established, the daily newspapers (for a while there were three of them) carried advertisements and notices paid for and placed by the exhibitors, thus helping to encourage and shape readers’ responses.
 “The movies were news before they were art,” writes cinema historian Richard Koszarski, and for the first decade or two any reviews that appeared in the press “were straightforward accounts of news events.”
 At first, people didn’t know quite what to call the new phenomenon.
 A house that showed motion pictures was said to be “an amusement place.”
 Or a nickelodeon, because many of the houses that sprang up overnight in vacant storefronts charged only a nickel for the cheap entertainment.
 Sometimes they were simply called “five cent shows.”
 Another variation was “nickelette.”
 Early on they were called photoplay or photo-drama houses, theatoriums, electric theatres, picture theatres, and moving (or motion) picture houses.
 (Boston had an “amusement palace” open in April 1907.)